 Government extends ban on LTTE for its 'strong anti-India posture'

-New Delhi, May 14: The government of India has issued a fresh notification extending ban on Liberation Tigers of Tamil Eelam (LTTE) as it continues to 'adopt a strong anti-India posture and also continues to pose a grave threat to the security of Indian nationals'
+New Delhi, May 14: The government of India has issued a fresh notification extending ban on Liberation Tigers of Tamil Eelam (LTTE) as it continues to 'adopt a strong anti-India posture and also continues to pose a grave threat to the security of Indian nationals'.

 "...the LTTE's objective for a separate homeland (Tamil Eelam) threatens the sovereignty and territorial integrity of India, and amounts to cession and secession of a part of the territory of India from the Union and thus falls within the ambit of unlawful activities," said the Ministry of Home Affairs in a notification on May 14.